 - The color must be either clear or white.

 Visible fire alarm systems that contain more than two strobes in a room or space require synchronization.

-Original content developed by the Pacific ADA Center, and is based on professional consensus of ADA experts and the ADA National Network.
+Content was developed by the Pacific ADA Center and is based on professional consensus of ADA experts and the ADA National Network.